A Note from Curt:

 He was part of the campaign to take the eastern portion of New Guinea from the Japanese.
 This invasion was to stop the Japanese advance toward Australia.
 General MacArthur stated his strategy when he said, “We will protect Australia from New Guinea.”

-Reading the official division history, it is learned that the fighting on this large island was difficult, slow, and deadly.
+Reading the official division history, the jungle fighting on this large island was difficult, slow, and deadly.
 The Japanese troops were experienced jungle fighters.
 The 32nd Division, which would later spend more days in actual combat than any other division in the war, was green and untried.

-He was awarded the Purple Heart as well as the Silver Star for gallantry.
+He was awarded the Purple Heart as well as two Silver Stars for gallantry.

 Sgt.
 Johnson spent part of the next year recuperating in Australia from his wounds in New Guinea.